denislav95/falcon-frontend-assignment/README.md

 ## Websocket server

-Run `npm ws_api` for a dev websocket server.
+Run `npm run ws_api` for a dev websocket server.
 It will start a websocket server for listening at `http://localhost:4000/`

 ## Build